leadwallet/leadwallet-core/Readme.md

 LEADWALLET CORE API :rocket:
 ===========================

-This is the repository for the Lead Wallet implementation of the blockchain protocol.
+This is the repository for the Lead Wallet core wallet implementation.

 | Technology | Use Case                |
 |------------|-------------------------|